umeboshi2/cenotaph/pages/application-development-environment.md

 ### Child Application Skeleton

+The child application exists in a subdirectory of the main application root (since, I'm making these modules somewhat interchangeable and transferrable, this may change) and provides a certain set of functionality for the application.

 - **main**
   - The main module is responsible creating the router that maps the routes to methods on the controller.